pmistry9597/wsa-connection-tools/README.md

 Tool 		|		Description
 ------------|------------------
-Connection Class | Object wrapper around a SOCKET type that is multi-threaded for send and receive and event-driven.
+Connection Class | Object wrapper around a socket that is multi-threaded for send and receive and event-driven.

 Currently, I am migrating my current Connection class into a form that can be easily included with headers.
 The Connection class is incomplete right now.